Did you know that not everyone knows all there is to know about the major types of bank accounts in Nigeria?

 So, what is a corporate bank account?

-A corporate account is simply a business account, opened
+A corporate account is simply a business account, opened soley by companies or corporations (private or public limited liability companies), with a huge turnover, for business purposes.

 To open a corporate account in Nigeria, you will need the following documents: